PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 `Update-PSResource` will update all resources to most recent version by default.

-If the installed resource is a pre-release, it will automatically update to latest prerelease or stable version (if available).

 ### Publishing resources

 `Publish-PSResource` will supporting publishing modules, scripts and nupkgs.